Loyola University Of Chicago: $992.7M Revenue, $913.2M Expenses

 - 2023

-The efficiency rubric puts Loyola University Of Chicago at a B grade: a composite of 74/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Loyola University Of Chicago at a B grade: a composite of 66/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Loyola University Of Chicago is a large nonprofit by U.S. standards: $992.7M in 2023 revenue against $913.2M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Operating reserves at Loyola University Of Chicago are adequate: the balance sheet covers a reasonable share of annual expenses, though not a deep multi-year cushion.

 Five-year revenue has grown modestly.
 Loyola University Of Chicago is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Loyola University Of Chicago reports $10.8M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $992.7M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Loyola University Of Chicago sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Loyola University Of Chicago Compares

-Loyola University Of Chicago directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 74/100 is 0 points above the Education category average.
-The organization holds 32.7 months of operating reserves, indicating strong financial stability.
+Loyola University Of Chicago earns a NonprofitTruth efficiency grade of B (66/100).
+That is 2 points above the Education category average.
+Compensation for current officers and key employees represents 1.09% of total revenue.
+The organization holds 32.7 months of operating reserves, indicating strong financial cushion.

 Revenue History